Fire up the printers: Scramble as new Japan era name unveiled

 - '50 kinds of calendars' -

-The new era name has arrived too late for Todan's rollout of 2019 calendars but the company immediately started work on 2020 products, as well as a special production of 800 desktop calendars that will run from May 2019 to March 2020.
+The new era name has arrived too late for Todan's rollout of 2019 calendars but the company will now start work on 2020 products, as well as a special production of 800 desktop calendars that will run from May 2019 to March 2020.

 For the year 2020, "we are talking about production plans for 50 kinds of calendars with gengo," Kowaguchi told AFP.